 To verify the connection to your cluster, use the kubectl get command to return a list of the cluster nodes.

 > kubectl get nodes NAME STATUS ROLES AGE VERSION aks-agentpool-13549453-vmss000000 Ready agent 6d19h v1.16.7

-Now let’s go ahead and create the deployment using YAML file called deployment.yaml that you created earlier.
-Navigate to the path of the YAML file and run below command.
+Now let’s go ahead and create the deployment using the YAML file called deployment.yaml that you created earlier.
+Navigate to the path of the YAML file and run the below command.